Bhashit/bhashit.github.io/_posts/2014-06-04-better-jquery-ajax-with-es6-generators.markdown

 }
 ```

 So, how do we use this.
 Well, pretty simple.
-If you want to have two async calls executed one by one:
+If you want to have multiple async calls executed one by one:

 ```javascript
 async(function *() {